 Fear… when I let it hold me back

 Over the years I have been in positions where time and time again, I have let fear hold me back.
-I remember when I was too afraid to wear a particular outfit for fear someone would think I looked funny.
-Or that time I didn’t go to the gym because I was worried people would judge me for using a machine incorrectly.
-Not to mention the times I put of travel to certain countries for fear that it was unsafe.
-And although there’s some truth to that last one in parts of the world, the build up of worry in my mind always escalated my fear more than it needed to be.
+The time I was too afraid to wear a particular outfit for fear someone would think I looked funny.
+Or the time I didn’t go to the gym because I was worried someone would judge me for using a machine incorrectly.
+Not to mention the times I put off travelling to certain countries for fear it was unsafe.
+Although there’s some truth to that last one in parts of the world, the build up of worry in my mind always escalated my fear more than it needed to be.

-After missing out on various opportunities and experiences, and regretting not doing this or that (or buying that red lip colour knowing it suited me but would make me stand out), it dawned on me that I was only living half a life.
+After missing out on opportunities and feeling regret over this and that, it dawned on me that I was only living half a life.
 I was letting fear take hold of the other half and I wasn’t allowing myself to be the person I truly wanted to be.
-I wasn’t experiencing the things that fuelled my soul and what truly made me happy.
 So one day I told myself, enough is enough.
 I can either concur my fears, or let me fears concur me.
 I chose the latter.

 Fear… acknowledging, accepting & rationalising it

-So over the years, what I’ve come to learn to do, is acknowledged my fear, accept it and rationalise it.
+However, over the years, I’ve learnt to acknowledged my fear, accept it and then rationalise it.
 When I get that nauseous feeling in the pit of my stomach and my heart rate starts to quicken, I ask myself where is the fear coming from?
 Is it based on something I’ve heard in the media or from a friend?
-Is it from past experience?
-Is it related to social situations and judgement from others, or is it an actual life treating situation.
-If my fears aren’t life threatening, then I take a deep breath, push those nerves and insecurities down, and take control of the situation.
+Is it from a past experience?
+Is it related to social situations and judgement from others?
+Or is it an actual life treating situation.
+If my fears aren’t life threatening, then I take a deep breath, push those nerves and insecurities down and take control of the situation.
 I give myself an internal pep talk and force my way through that first barrier (which is my mind creating exaggerated scenarios).
-Once that first barrier is broken, the rest is easy as I feel my fear slipping away.
+Once that first barrier is broken, the rest is easy.
+I can literally feel my fear slipping away.

 Fear… then & now

 The unknown is a scary thing.
-Whether it’s in love, career, family life, or a new hobby we’re taking up.
+Whether it’s in love, career, family life, or a new hobby.
 But the truth is, you have to be willing to face fear and take risks if you want the opportunity to see what’s on the other side.
 It’s a much higher risk to stay exactly where you are, never pushing the boundaries of yourself or your life.

-When I first arrived in London two years ago, I had the exact same fear of being identified as a tourist and being targeted as I walked the streets, camera in hand, taking pictures of Big Ben and other iconic landmarks.
+When I first arrived in London, I had the exact same fear of being identified as a tourist and being targeted as I walked the streets, camera in hand, taking pictures of Big Ben and other iconic landmarks.
 But now that I’ve been living in London for a solid amount of time, I don’t think twice about taking my camera out amongst a crowd of strangers.
-And then I though, why is that?
-Walking around today is technically no safer than when I first arrived, it’s only because London is no longer foreign to me, it’s familiar and we as individuals whether we realise it or not, seek comfort in the familiar.
+I thought to myself, why is that?
+Walking around today is technically no different to when I first arrived.
+Then I realised, it’s because London is no longer foreign to me, it’s familiar and we as individuals whether we realise it or not, seek comfort in the familiar.
 Our favourite outfit, our favourite food.
 To us, familiar is like a safety blanket.
 It’s when we enter the unfamiliar that our body goes into freak out mode.

 Applying the mindset I mentioned earlier about acknowledging, accepting & rationalising my fear with everything I do, has changed my life significantly.
 I’m no longer the woman who says no because she’s afraid, I’m the woman that says YES and proves to herself, she can do it.
 I refuse to let fear control me.
 Unless it’s regarding spiders, then I’m running away as far as I can!
 That fear I’m still working on.

-I live everyday with no regrets, facing fear head on, overcoming it with the strength I’ve grown to know I have.
-It’s not always easy, but it’s absolutely doable.
+It’s not always easy to ignore our fear, but it’s absolutely doable.
 So whatever your fear is, take a deep breath and shut it down.
 Let your strength always be bigger than your fear.